Misdiagnosis Leads to Ineffective Treatments

-Her doctors diagnosed her with migraine disorder and psychogenic pain.
+Her doctors subsequently diagnosed her with migraine disorder and psychogenic pain.
 They started her on antidepressants and migraine medications.
-Unfortunately, these medications did nothing to relieve her of her chronic pain.
+Unfortunately, these medications did nothing to relieve her of her jaw pain, neck pain or headaches.

 When Madam Lee came to my dental clinic, I reviewed her case in great detail, apart from doing essential investigations and tests.
 Her pain complaints, medical history and past results were all taken into consideration.

 We discovered that she was actually suffering from Temporomandibular Joint Disorder, better known as TMD or TMJ Disorder.

 Diagnosis was complicated due to the fact that Madam Lee also suffers from Osteoarthritis.
 Her jaw muscles and joints were already worn down due to this condition, even before her TMD diagnosis.

 She also had muscle pain in her neck, known as Cervical Myofascial Pain.
 When you combine all these pain conditions that involve her head, jaws and neck together, she has what is known in medical terms as ‘Regional CranioCervical & Masticatory Myofascial Pain’.